 The top graph is the frequency response, and clearly shows the performance dropping off below 63Hz, with a massive drop off below 50Hz.

-The lower graph shows what happens when this box is fed a 40Hz sine wave, with the level adjusted so a dB meter at 1m in front of it reads 80dBA (which is not very loud).
+The lower graph shows what happens when this box is fed a 40Hz sine wave (around the low "E" of a 4 string bass), with the level adjusted so a dB meter at 1m in front of it reads 80dBA (which is not very loud).
 The first peak is the 40Hz tone, and this should be the only peak produced by an ideal box.
 The subsequent peaks at 80Hz, 120Hz, 160Hz, and 200Hz are the generated distortion harmonics which clearly extend well into the midrange frequency area.
 Even at this low overall volume level, the harmonics are quite high compared to the fundamental tone, and only get worse as the volume is increased.

 Most of these issues can be solved by paying much more attention to the reproduction of low frequencies within the sound system, sadly an area which is often thought of as "a bit of extra thump".
 There are subwoofer boxes made that provide very good, clean, low distortion bass, but they are priced well outside the means of most working musicians, and aimed more at the larger production companies.
 However, many of these companies still do not utilise these products, instead preferring the "pseudo bass" reflex type cabinets.
 "Why?" you ask - because that is what most people are used to hearing.
 Not many have experienced clean, undistorted low bass (not even many sound engineers), and it DOES sound different - but once you have heard it a few times, the benefits are clear, literally.
-The more people come in contact with this, the more demand there will be on manufacturers to supply it, and the better off we all will be.
+The more people that come in contact with this, the more demand there will be on manufacturers to supply it.